nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 This Resource acts as a container for the medication items.
 The following is an example of the elements which can be used:

 - identifier - uniquely identifies this list of medication (UUID)
+- code - the type of list (SNOMED CT concept for "active" or "discontinued")
-- status - active, completed, stopped etc
+- status - should only be "current"
+- mode - should only be "snapshot"
 - subject - a reference to the patient whose medication list this is
 - Encounter - a reference to the context in which the list was created (the inpatient stay)
 - date - when the list was prepared
 - source - who or what defined the list
+- orderedBy - **MUST  NOT be used for Transfer of Care**
+- note - **MUST  NOT be used for Transfer of Care**
-- entry - a reference to the MedicationStatement Resource entry
+- entry - a reference to the MedicationStatement Resource entry or entries
-- flag - the type of medication entry (additional, discontinued etc.)
+- emptyReason - **MUST  NOT be used for Transfer of Care** if list is empty do not send List.

 ## MedicationStatement ##
-A record of a medication that is being consumed by a patient.
+A record of a medication that is being consumed or has been consumed by a patient.
 The following is an example of the elements that can be used:

 - identifier - uniquely identifies this medication statement (UUID)
 - clinicalStatus - should always be active